coal0/Locker/README.md

 ---

-Now that the locker has been opened, lets look at its `contents`:
+With the locker being opened, let's take a look at its `contents`:

 ```python
 >>> locker.contents
 {}
 ```

-Our locker is empty, but we can now change that!<br />
+Our locker is empty, but we can change that.<br />
 You can manually add `key:value` entries to the locker, or use the convenient `get`, `set` and `delete` methods:

 ```python